bexxxe/VerticalSlice/README.md

 ## Milestone 3 Devlog
 Devlog Q1:
 This is a 2D Sprite unlit shader that I added to the dog customer.
 Since the dog is a ghost, I left it slightly transparent to mimic that.
 Using MainTex, it grabs your sprite's texture.
 Then, by adding a multiply node, it multiplies your glow color by the glow amount and adds that to the texture.
-Adding brightens the sprite toward the glow color instead of painting over it with a flat color, so the detail stays.
+The Add node brightens the sprite toward the glow color instead of painting over it with a flat color, so the detail stays.
 The texture's transparency passes straight through, leaving the sprite's outline clean so the glow doesn't bleed into the surrounding empty space.
-This is found in my Scripts Folder in the Shaders folder.
-So Scripts> Shader.
+The shader is found in my Scripts Folder in the Shaders folder.
+So Assets > Scripts > Shader.
 <img width="1619" height="917" alt="image" src="https://github.com/user-attachments/assets/17635687-f49f-461f-ba9f-61d6f95de21c" />

 Devlog Q2: